VulcanJS/vulcan-docs/source/tutorial-framework.md

 accounts-password@1.3.3
 ```

+Here's a quick overview of the main packages:

+- `nova:core`: Nova's core libraries.
+- `nova:forms`: the library used for generating and submitting forms.
+- `nova:routing`: sets up and initializes routing and server-side rendering.
+- `nova:users`: user management (groups, permissions, etc.).

-We'll keep `base-styles` to provide some basic Bootstrap styles for forms and menus, as well as `i18n-en-us` since it contains strings for core UI features.
+We'll also keep `base-styles` to provide some basic Bootstrap styles for forms and menus, as well as `i18n-en-us` since it contains strings for core UI features.

-We'll also include the official `accounts-password` package to activate password log in.
+We'll also include Meteor's `accounts-password` package to activate password log in.

 ## Creating a Package

 The next step will be creating a Meteor package to hold our code.
+This will be a *local* package, meaning it will live inside your repo, but we'll still have all the advantages of regular, remote packages (easy to enable/disable, restricted scope, ability to specify dependencies, etc.).

 Create a new `my-package` directory under `/packages`.
 We'll use the following file structure:

 ```
 my-package